 - June 17, 1-5pm - Family Day, a family friendly event with galleries tours, craft activities, and scavenger hunts

-- July 13, 6pm - Dr. Drew Swanson, history professor at Wayne State University, will speak on “From Georgia to California and Back: The Rise, Fall, and Rebirth of Southern Gold Mining.”
+- July 13, 6pm - Dr. Drew Swanson, history professor at Wright State University, will speak on “From Georgia to California and Back: The Rise, Fall, and Rebirth of Southern Gold Mining.”
 A reception will follow.

 - Sept.
 21, 5:30pm - Dr. Stephen Mihm, UGA history professor, “A Nation of Counterfeiters: Capitalists, Con men, and the Making of the United States.”